 9 Namche Bazaar to Lukla 18 kilometers / 11.2 miles

-Permits and Paperwork Required For Trek
+Permits and Paperwork Required For EBC Trek

 The trekker will need two permits and paperwork for the Everest Base Camp Trek.
 These include the following: